-On Schedule A list every specially valued property interest that the qualified heir disposed of or discontinued use of since the date of the decedent's death and for which a Form 706-A has not been previously filed.
-Do not list any interests that have already been reported on a previously filed Form 706-A. In general, do not list property interests disposed of to family members of the qualified heir.
+On Schedule A, list every specially valued property interest that the qualified heir disposed of or discontinued use of since the date of the decedent's death and for which a Form 706-A has not been previously filed.
+Do not list any interests that have already been reported on Schedule A or B of a previously filed Form 706-A. In general, do not list property interests disposed of to family members of the qualified heir.
 These interests should be listed on Schedule C.

-Column A. Within each Part, list and number the property interests in chronological order of disposition or cessation.
+Column A. Number and list the property interests in chronological order of disposition or cessation.